 Issuers typically offer investment grade debt securities in registered public offerings.
 FPIs can also market debt securities in registered offerings (Yankee bonds) or Rule 144A offerings.
 Offerings of high yield debt securities are typically conducted as private placements or Rule 144A offerings (see Question 4).
 Bank issuers, including foreign banks with US branches or agencies, may also issue debt securities exempt from registration under section 3(a)(2) of the Securities Act (see Question 4).
 Investment grade securities are usually not listed on an exchange.
-As at 31 December 2018, 8,674 debt securities (which include "exchange traded notes") were listed on the NYSE, NYSE Arca, NYSE American and Nasdaq (source: Bloomberg).
-NASDAQ began listing debt securities only recently and has an immaterial share of the listed debt market.
+As at 31 December 2019, 8,443 debt securities (which include "exchange traded notes") were listed on the NYSE, NYSE Arca, NYSE American and Nasdaq (source: Bloomberg).